Isorineloricaria villarsi

 Isorineloricaria villarsi is a species of catfish in the family Loricariidae.
-It is native to South America, where it is known only from Venezuela.
-The species reaches 32 cm (12.6 inches) in standard length and is believed to be a facultative air-breather.
+Some sources, notably FishBase, recognize this species as Squaliforma villarsi.
+It is native to South America, where it is known only from the Maracaibo basin in northwestern Venezuela and extreme eastern Colombia.

+Taxonomy

 Isorineloricaria villarsi was originally described as a member of Plecostomus by Christian Frederik Lütken in 1874, although it was subsequently transferred to Hypostomus after Plecostomus was found to be an invalid genus.
-It was later classified within the now-invalid genus Squaliforma, although a 2016 taxonomic review of the genera Aphanotorulus and Isorineloricaria conducted by Jonathan W. Armbruster (of Auburn University) and C. Keith Ray found it to be a member of Isorineloricaria.
-FishBase lists the species as Squaliforma villarsi.
+It was later classified within the now-invalid genus Squaliforma, until a 2016 taxonomic review of the genera Aphanotorulus and Isorineloricaria conducted by Jonathan W. Armbruster and C. Keith Ray found it to be a member of Isorineloricaria.

+Description

+The species reaches 32 cm (12.6 inches) in standard length and, as its congeners, is believed to be a facultative air-breather.